Fincham: Geography

-Fincham falls within the constituency of South West Norfolk and is represented at Parliament by Lizz Truss of the Conservative Party.
-For the purposes of local government, the parish falls within the district of King's Lynn and West Norfolk.
+According to the 2021 census, Fincham has a population of 514 people which shows an increase from the 496 people listed in the 2011 census.

 Most of Fincham village is a dedicated conservation area due to its distinct rural character.

 St. Martin's Church

 Fincham's parish church is dedicated to Saint Martin, with the exterior of the church dating from the Fifteenth Century and the interior being the remains of an extensive Nineteenth Century restoration.
+St. Martin's is located within the village on the High Street and has been Grade I listed since 1959.
 St. Martin's font is famous throughout Norfolk due to the fact it stands on four separate legs and depicts scenes from The Gospel of Christ.

 Fincham once had another church, dedicated to Saint Michael, but this fell into disuse and was subsequently demolished in the mid-Nineteenth Century.

 Amenities

 Though at one time Fincham was home to five public houses, today only one remains- 'The Swan'.
 The pub has stood on its current site since the late-Eighteenth Century and today operates as a freehouse.

 Fincham Memorial Hall is located close to the Village Green, and is the venue for monthly car boot sales and the annual Village Fete.
 The hall has been severely damaged twice in recent memory, once after an illegal rave and secondly by flooding in Winter of 2010.

 As of 2016, the village was home to a petrol station and a hairdressing salon.

 In 2005, the Fincham Chorus was formed by people from Fincham and the surrounding area.
 To date, they have staged several concerts and performed at one wedding, as well as taking part in the Christmas carol services.
 To date, they have raised over £10,000 for St Martin's Church restoration fund.